WATER LEAKS In a good year, the Tree Haus Metro District deals with one water leak issue.

 SEWER BLOCKAGES Please note that not all sewer back-ups or blockages are equal, but always equally unpleasant.
 When the water and sewer infrastructure were put in place, in the early 1970's, some sewer service lines were co-joined to share service for more than one lot.
 All service lines, linking homes to the main line, are the responsibility of the lot owner, or in this case lot owners, as noted above in the Tree Haus Rules & Regs under 1.8 Liability.
 If you belong to a shared sewer service line arrangement, please know your neighbor(s).
 Please be prepared to have a cost share agreement in place if a disruption of service occurs from any blockage or break.
 And, being proactive, before the shtuff happens, will help expedite the resolution if a contractor has to be called.

-Jim Kohler has highlighted the co-joined/shared sewer service lines in yellow on the District sewer line infrastructure map shown below.
-If you cannot see or read this clearly, please contact either Jim Kohler or Matt Lavington to obtain a hard copy.
+Evan Biagi has posted this map of the co-joined/shared sewer service lines on the District website, under Infrastructure Map.
+If you cannot see or read this clearly, please contact either Evan Biagi or Matt Lavington to obtain a hard copy.